pgzaykov/web-page/index.md

 layout: page
 ---

-I work <a href="https://codasip.com/labs/" target="_blank">Codasip Labs</a> as Sr Achiected, spearheading advancements in RISC-V architectures for HPC and domain-specific acceleration (AI/ML and signal processing).
+I work as Sr Architect at <a href="https://codasip.com/labs/" target="_blank">Codasip Labs</a>, focused on advancements in RISC-V architectures for HPC and domain-specific acceleration (AI/ML and signal processing).
 I oversee roadmap development, team leadership, and engagement in key projects such as Horizon Europe, Chips JU, and EuroHPC JU, fostering collaborations with academic and industrial partners.

-Previously, during my tenure from 2012 to 2022 at <a href="http://aerospace.honeywell.com/" target="_blank">Honeywell Aerospace Labs</a>, I served as Lead Scientist, driving the development and transition of concepts into product prototypes.
+From 2012 to 2022, I served as Lead Scientist at <a href="http://aerospace.honeywell.com/" target="_blank">Honeywell Aerospace Labs</a>, driving the development and transition of concepts into product prototypes.
 I was developing technical roadmaps, leading a team, generating patents and papers, architecting proof of concept designs, and actively collaborating with academia in the area of multi-cores, edge AI computing, RTOS, tools, and application customization.
 Notable achievements include optimizing performance, ensuring real-time properties, enhancing safety, and minimizing development costs across multiple projects.

 Co-authored 12+ patent applications and 25+ scientific publications.